mgp13/mgp13.github.io/_pages/about.md

   - /about.html
 ---

-I am a sixth-year PhD candidate in the Biophysics PhD program at the University of Rochester, working in the [Juilee Thakar Lab](https://www.urmc.rochester.edu/labs/thakar.aspx).
-My graduate work focuses on algorithms which use multiomics data to model immune signaling networks in the contexts of health and disease.
-I will defend my thesis in December 2022.
+I am a student in the Biophysics PhD program at the University of Rochester, working in the [Juilee Thakar Lab](https://www.urmc.rochester.edu/labs/thakar.aspx).
+My graduate work focused on algorithms which use multiomics data to model immune signaling networks in the contexts of health and disease.
+I successfully defended my thesis on December 1st, 2022.

 In general, I am interested in computational network modeling approaches to study inflammatory and autoimmune disease.
 I enjoy contributing to open-source software packages that will be widely used by both wet & dry lab biologists.
 I also enjoy mentoring undergraduate students and teaching bioinformatics at the graduate level.